 In 3021, during the Sangrian Civil War, the airline shifted its hub to Ciudad Garcia, and was forced to reduce its regional presence with the loss of several of its planes in their hangars in the capital at San Succi.
 Although now reduced in size and local importance, it remains a force to be reckoned with in planetary hauling efforts, and was recently acknowledged as an important company by being introduced to The Industrialist’s League as a full member.

-Today, it dominates passenger traffic across the planet, particularly with regular access to the orbital station of “The Factory” through only a few select locations, that are generally connected internationally only by Avianca.
+The airline continued to dominate passenger traffic across the planet, particularly with regular access to the orbital station of “The Factory” through only a few select locations, that are generally connected internationally only by Avianca.
 The troubles of both civil and world disorder, and the 3025 Outworld Flu hurt the company appreciably, but after scrapping several older planes for parts, they are still in a good situation financially, and are poised to profit from the international failure of many other national airlines.